Drop In Learning

 Once a month, September through June, we will take a one-hour “study break” to learn about an aspect of social justice in Jewish texts.

-All classes are Mondays at 3pm ET / Noon PT
+Classes are Mondays at 3pm ET / Noon PT*

 Free and open to all!
 Offered on a suggested contribution basis